FontoXML/fontoxml-cms-browser/README.md

 }
 ```

-The elements which should be selectable by the user can be set by providing a `linkableElementsQuery`.
+* The elements which should be selectable by the user can be set by providing a `linkableElementsQuery`.
 This is an {@link XPathQuery}.

-When this browser is used to edit an existing link, the `documentId` and `nodeId` properties can be used to set the selection on the original document and element.
-In addition to these two properties, the browser icon, title and primary button label can be set with the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel` respectively.
+* When this browser is used to edit an existing link, the `documentId` and `nodeId` properties can be used to set the selection on the original document and element.
+* Use `insertOperationName` to disable the primary button based on the operation state.
+* The browser icon, title and primary button label can be set with the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel` respectively.

 For more information, see the {@link operation/open-document-with-link-selector-browser-modal} operation.